 If you had real GMAT test dates scheduled for this week, you would receive exam scores that you’re happy with (but why you would take “a few” in one week, we aren’t so sure).
 That’s all just to say that you feel comfortable with your level of preparation.
 Your hard work and efficient study habits have paid off.
 However, you want to get a great score: you’re aiming for the upper 700s.
 To do this, you want to refine your studying to aim for top-tier results.
 Then, the 3-Month GMAT Study Schedule for Advanced Students should be your go-to study guide.
 By following this study plan, you will cover all the information needed to attain an elite GMAT score.
 Fear not; practice questions and practice tests are still included.
 Score higher, score smarter, and have fun studying with our 3-Month GMAT Study Schedule for Advanced Students.

-Not sure which version of the three-month plan is right for you?
+Not sure how to start preparing for the GMAT or which GMAT study plan is right for you?
 Take the Magoosh GMAT Diagnostic Test.
 Interested in adapting one of these schedules to meet your needs?
 Check out this blog post for adjustment tips.